 Therefore, people's definitions and cognition of the universe are always limited and require constant progress.

 The pattern of the whole universe could be recognized as the Dao, the essence of nature.

 Denial of Theism.

 Dao treats everyone and everything between heaven and earth equally, with no preferences for humans or any other kind.

-Hence, everyone could think and pursue their own Dao, as an important means to find and be themselves, without being forced to follow some absolute, universal rules or standards set by others.
+Hence, everyone could think and pursue their own Dao as an essential means to find and be themselves without being forced to follow some absolute, universal rules or standards set by others.

-A great person could know, overcome, and never lose him/herself.
+A great person could know, overcome, and never lose themself.

 Value the Doctrine of Inaction.

 Nurture, but don't take forcible possession of everything, having made contributions to but not take advantage or impose on others.

-This is the greatest moral standard to treat other people, like one's children, friends, relatives, or colleagues.
+This is the most significant moral standard to treat other people, like one's children, friends, relatives, or colleagues.